dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 We'll add a few simple styles and import our `AuthService` to make its members publicly available to our header component's template.

 The `showLogin` accessor method checks the state of the `loggedIn` property and returns a boolean that lets the UI know if the user should be shown the login button.
-The `loggingIn` accessor method does the same, but checking for `loggedIn` to be `null`.
+The `loggingIn` accessor method checks for `loggedIn` to be `null`.
 If this is the case, the `handleAuth()` method is currently executing and authentication data will be available shortly.

 Next open the `header.component.html` file and add: